Trekking along the Via Francigena

 Monteriggioni - Located about 4 km from Monteriggioni is the Abbey of San Salvatore all'Isola, founded in 1001 by Countess Ava, from the family of the Lords of Staggia.
 The monastery was built in Borgonuovo, along the route of the Via Francigena, and it soon became a place of hospitality for pilgrims and travelers.
 Today, the beautiful Romanesque church (mostly from the twelfth century) still stands, whose double-portal of the facade is probably a symbolic reference to the same scheme used in the Holy Sepulchre of Jerusalem.
 The local monastery is today a modern guest house for pilgrims, a documentation center and a museum of the Via Francigena.
 Along the route of the Via Francigena also stands the hermitage of San Leonardo al Lago.
 The presence of significant local religious figures, including the Blessed Agostino Novello, helped turn it into a place of pilgrimage.

-Other experinces that you can have in Tuscany
+Other experiences that you can have near Colle Val D'Elsa

 Barsotti farm is located in one of the most fascinating areas in the Etruscan Coast, in the heart of the wine road of Bolgheri DOC, at the foot of the village of Castagneto Carducci and of the tower of Donoratico.MORE INFO